lala-la-flaca/DevOpsBootcamp_8_Jenkins_SharedLibrary/README.md

        }
    }
    ```
-5. We create a different file for each function we want to reuse using the shared library.
+5. Create a separate Groovy file for each function you want to reuse in the Jenkins shared library.
    buildImage.groovy file:
    ```bash
       #!/user/bin/env groovy